backstage/backstage/plugins/tech-insights-node/api-report.md

 // @public
 export interface FactRetriever {
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" entityFilter?:
+  entityFilter?:
     | Record<string, string | symbol | (string | symbol)[]>[]
     | Record<string, string | symbol | (string | symbol)[]>;